xapian/xapian-gsoc-proposal/proposal.rst

  - Each leaf PostList encapsulates a mapping from a term to a list of the ids of all documents containing that term, while virtual PostList as non-leaf nodes represents the layers of logical relationship among these terms or phrases.
  - Through a top-to-bottom passing and allocating of matching-weight threshold, and a bottom-to-top filtering and passing of document ids, matching documents are found one by one.

-The basic task of this projest is to implement three of the suggested optimization ideas.
+The **basic goal** of this projest is to implement three of the suggested optimization ideas, and improve their design through new findings.

  - Idea #215 is based on the current implementation of  BoolOrPostingList class(matcher/boolorpostlist.cc).It is a multi-way virual PostList node.
 The current docid is used as the key value to maintain the minimum heap of pointer array to the sub-PLs.
 Without using the optimazation idea, skip_to(target_id) is recursively called on each sub-PL that falls behind the target_id.
  - Idea #378 is based on the current implementation of  MultiAndPostList class(matcher/multiandpostlist.cc), also as a multi-way PostList node.In the current version, the weights are not calculated until all sub-PLs have settled on a same position.
 If we calculate the weights along with going through sub-PLs, We could judge and abort the query process of a unqualified docid in advance.
  - Idea #394 is based on phrase-settling-pond.patch(https://trac.xapian.org/attachment/ticket/394/phrase-settling-pond.patch).

+ As a preliminary design, I would add a boolean member in BoolOrPostingList to track whether a skip_to() is called before next().
+I will alter the skip_to() function,to reasign sub-PLs list head pointer plist, pointing to the first sub-PL that successfully moved to targeted docid, so that the first sub-PL is always the up-te-date one after a skip_to().In next(), I'll add if clause to preprocess if a skip_to is called before it, in which skip_to() are called on not-up-todate sub-PLs start from the second one.
+ As suggested by the community, the heap structure no longer benefit after applied this optimization idea, and so do the PostListAndDocID struct.Thus, the sub-PLs shall be organized by simple list in descending termfrequency order.

+ The **strech goal** of this project is to propose new optimization idea(s) after have more experience with matcher, and implement them.

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**

-For idea #215, as Olly suggested, if a term match with all the documents in the tree, none of the other PL need to be moved when skip_to() is called.
+For idea #215, as Olly suggested, if a term match with all the documents in the tree, none of the other PL need to be movedwhen skip_to() is called.
 If weights are coming from an external source, the optimazation becomes potentially much more profitable.
 Also, if skip_to() is called consecutively, this optimazation also saves duplicative skip_to() called on sub-PLs with lower termfrequency.

 For idea #378, according to the ticket, if we calculate the weights of sub-PLs along with checking them, we could judge and abort invalid query in advance, thus saves the cost on checking rest of the sub-PLs.
 This can apparently speed things up especially when some sub-PLs take more time to be checked(external posting sources / value ranges).Since this optimazation could be used in multiple kinds of PLs, it is likely bring more improvements on the overall performance.